RobertElder/CS452/io/project2/readme.rst

 REVERSE_AND_TRY_AGAIN             The engine is in a direction that provides no
                                   destination and is reversing to find a new sensor.
-TRAIN_ENGINE_WAIT_FOR_RESERVATION The engine has stopped and is waiting for the track to become
+WAIT_FOR_RESERVATION              The engine has stopped and is waiting for the track to become
                                   unreserved
-TRAIN_ENGINE_WRONG_LOCATION       The engine has entered an unauthorized section of the track
+WRONG_LOCATION                    The engine has entered an unauthorized section of the track
 ================================= =================================================================